 Cite this article as:

-Principal.
-2011-08-08.
+McAdams, David E. Principal.
+4/28/2019.
 All Math Words Encyclopedia.
-Life is a Story Problem LLC. http://www.allmathwords.org/en/p/principal.html.
+Life is a Story Problem LLC. https://www.allmathwords.org/en/p/principal.html.